itsthejb/ObjcAssociatedObjectHelpers/README.md

 Notes
 -----
 1. **getter / setter names** - There is no way to manipulate strings in the preprocessor so that standard getter and setter names can easily be generated from a single token.
 As such, the read/write macros require both names to be provided manually.
-2. **ARC** - Clang ARC is currently required, although it wouldn't be hard to also support manual reference counting.
+2. **Memory Management** - Works identically under ARC and manually reference counted code.
 3. **Property memory management semantics** - Since properties use associated objects for storage, any property setter semantics can be used:

 		@property () id myProperty;